1. "Old Stoughton and The Grand Constitution" (1987)

 Elijah Dunbar (Wayne Olem) and Samuel Capen (Bert Anderson).
 Also a chorus from

 "The Federal March" (Alexander Reinagle)

 Here is an excerpt of the opening Preamble to this Constitution with Rules and Regulations,

 And as the powers of harmonious music are most admirably calculated to humanize the ferocious passions, to increase the various emotions of the mind, the different degrees of sensibility and all the feelings of the heart...We, therefore, esteem it our duty to study to promote that harmony which is pleasing to our Maker and so delightful to ourselves.
 Stimulated with these salutary and laudable motives, we, whose names are underwritten, form ourselves in a society by the name of the Stoughton Musical Society, for the implied purpose of practicing vocal music.

-Order your copy of this fact-filled collection at the Special New Release price
+Order your copy of this fact-filled collection

 by clicking the "Add to Cart" button below...

 Singing in Stoughton, 1762-1992

 pay by credit card for $19.95 (USA orders only)